muratk5n/thirdwave/en/README.md

 ---

 H2 can do trucks, ships, airplanes..
 And the solution that can handle all cases, will displace ones that can handle a few..
-The one ring to rule them all..

 <iframe width="340"  src="https://www.youtube.com/embed/sZlHFKaKJU0?start=152&end=373" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>